italia-js/vanilla/CONTRIBUTING.md

 ## Purpose

+The main goal of this project is to encourage our community members to participate in the development to learn something new, to contribute to the community, or just to getting started with open source.

+This bot was kicked off to meet the needs of our community, but we thought on the long run that other communities may benefit from our project as well.
+We decided then to develop it in a more flexible way.

 Any community on Discord could use a little help managing the day to day activities and delivering to its user the best possible experience.

 There's a lot of bots available out there, but carelessly adding bots to gather all the features we like might be cumbersome and add too much overhead.